quantum-boost/multinode/README.md

 ## Multinode

-Multinode is a framework for running **asynchronous tasks** on the cloud.
+Multinode is a low-friction framework for running **asynchronous tasks** on the cloud.
 The framework:

-- Provisions compute resources on demand, without you having to worry about cloud API calls or cloud permissions.
+- Provisions compute resources on demand, incurring zero costs when idle - all without you having to worry about cloud API calls or cloud permissions.
-- Handles retries, timeouts, concurrency quotas, cancellations and progress monitoring.
+- Handles retries, timeouts, concurrency quotas, cancellations and progress monitoring
-- Supports distributed tasks of arbitrary complexity, e.g. tasks that spawn subtasks at runtime.
+- Supports distributed tasks of arbitrary complexity, i.e. tasks that spawn parallel subtasks at runtime.
+- Runs asynchronous tasks triggered by _users_ of an application - not just offline/scheduled tasks.

 ### Quick start